robmayes69/athanor/README.md

   4. in your `<gamedir/server/conf/settings.py` file... replace `from evennia.settings_default import *` with `from athanor.athanor_settings import *`
   5. Create a `<gamedir>/athanor_modules.py` file. in it, put the following line: `ATHANOR_MODULES = ('athanor',)` - And if you have any more modules installed, you can include them like so: `ATHANOR_MODULES = ('athanor','athanor_bbs', 'athanor_groups')` and so on.

+## STRUCTURE
+  * **MODULE:**: By using `import athanor` one can access the loaded Athanor modules, though most of this is done automatically by the Managers, Renderers, and other components listed below.

+  * **CLASSES:**: Athanor sub-classes from Evennia's own TypeClasses for Sessions, Characters, Accounts, etc. Any projects built on Athanor must sub-class from Athanor's implementations and override Athanor in `<gamedir>/server/conf/settings.py`.
+Athanor TypeClasses reroute all relevant TypeClass hooks like character.at_post_unpuppet() to the __Managers__ (see below) so they can propogate through all loaded Modules.

+  * **CMDSETS:**: Nothing too special to talk about here.
+They're just Evennia CmdSets.

+  * **COMMANDS:**: Athanor provides a new base Command class called AthCommand, built off of MuxCommand.

+  * **CONF:**: Contains the load process and hooks that allow Evennia's Server At-Start/Stop hooks to be dispatched to all Modules as each Module wishes.

+  * **FUNCS:**: Contains Lock, Inline, and Input Funcs.

+  * **HANDLERS:**: Handlers are sub-systems that help Sessions, Characters, and Accounts interface with Athanor Module features.
+Through the __Manager__ (see below), Handlers are passed all TypeClass hooks like at_post_puppet.
+Handlers, on load, also can add CmdSets to their owners, among other tasks.
+Handlers implement most of the Athanor API.
+Handlers all have a unique key per type, such as 'core' or 'who'.
+(The Character 'whatever' Handler and Account 'whatever' Handler will probably be related, but exist in different namespaces where the API's concerned.)
+Handlers also contain Setting objects that map to SaverDicts for easy-customizable settings menus.

+  * **HELP:**: HelpNodes are the basic class used to construct the Athanor Help trees.
+At the root of a Tree (such as `+help`) is a single Node that has been provided the python paths to what files it contains, or already has some provided on its own class definition.
+On load, Nodes will retrieve and load their sub-nodes.
+The Docstring of a node is its help contents, if it has any.

+  * **MANAGERS:**: There shouldn't be much reason to futz with these.
+The Managers are accessible on Sessions, Accounts, and Characters via the .ath @lazy_property.
+When this property is accessed (ensured through the typeclass.at_init() hook) it loads that thing's Handlers and stores the instances in its own dictionary.
+Managers dispatch all TypeClass hooks to loaded Handlers, allowing any Handler to respond to events without needing to modify the TypeClass itself.

+  * **RENDERERS:**: These are basically the same thing as Renderers, existing on the root of a TypeClass as .render @lazy_property, containing the loaded __Styles__ of that Type.
+The Session Renderer will see the most work, as it is tasked with generating headers, tables, and other common data types for the Session, attempting to take that Session's NAWS-reported Width into account.

+  * **SETTINGS:** Settings are little objects that are loaded by the Handlers, provided Save data via a SaverDict, and use the __Validators__ (see below) to take player input and serialize it into something that a SaverDict can handle where need be.

+  * **STYLES:** Styles are small, flat Style Sheets (no, they unfortunately don't cascade) that define customizable appearance options such as the colors and characters used for borders.
+Like Handlers, Styles have a unique-key per Type, and they can be replaced in the load process.
+The core module also loads a FALLBACK dictionary of colors and fill characters.

+  * **SYSTEMS:** Systems are a fancy wrapper for singleton Global Scripts.
+Systems exist as an additional abstraction layer between the API (see below) and the actual Django Models or other data implementations of an Athanor Module's features.
+Systems can have Settings just like Handlers, which admin can edit.

+  * **UTILS:** A collection of simple re-usable tools for common tasks like text formatting, importing modules, and other odds and ends.

+  * **VALIDATORS:** These are simple functions that take user input, check its validity, convert it to a desired datatype as needed, and return it to the caller.
+A prime example is the 'datetime' validator, which attempts to take a string the user inputs and generate a UTC datetime object representing the local (to the user's Timezone) time the user entered.

 ## FAQ
   __Q:__ Why 'Athanor' for a name?
   __A:__ Well, I had to call it something.
 This is a transformative project that refines Evennia into something that more suits my style, but isn't itself a game.
 It's the intermediary through which the magic happens.
 So I named it after the classical Alchemist's furnace.